janderland/fql/web/index.md

   /user(24335,"Andrew","Johnson",42)=nil
   /user(33423,"Ryan","Johnson",0x0ffa83,42.2)=nil
   ```
-  FQL is a query language for [Foundation
+  Foundation QL is a query language for [Foundation
   DB](https://www.foundationdb.org/).
 FQL aims to make FDB's
   semantics feel natural and intuitive.
 Common FDB access
   patterns can be modeled using FQL.
 Index indirection and